Distilling Word Embeddings: An Encoding Approach: Evaluation

 \section{Evaluation}

 In this section, we present our experimental results.
-We first describe the testbed and protocol of our experiment in Subsection \ref{ssTestbed}.
-Then we analyze in Subsection \ref{ssResult} the performance of our approach regarding several aspects, namely accuracy, memory, time consumption; other approaches and settings are included for comparison.
+We first describe the testbed and protocol of our experiments in Subsection \ref{ssTestbed}.
+Then we analyze in Subsection \ref{ssResult} the performance of our approach regarding several aspects, namely accuracy, memory, and time consumption.

-For code to reproduce the results, please refer to our website.\footnote{ https://sites.google.com/site/distillembeddings/ (Properly anonymized during double-blind peer review.) }